iLVL-Key/FFXI/addons/Helper/readme.md

 - Added support for Helper Faceplates.
 Will briefly display an image of the current Helper when a notification/alert plays.
 Stored in a `/data/media/helper_name` folder.
 - Added `sounds/s` in-game command to cycle sounds: Custom Helper > Default > Off
 - Added `face/f` in-game command to toggle Helper Faceplates on or off.
+- Added `update full` subcommand.
+Forces a full redownload of everything.
 - Added `flavor_text_in_combat` option to control flavor text displaying while in combat.
 - Added a 5 second wait after logging in before auto check/update runs.
 - Added additional options for party announcement sounds, and will follow a hierarchy to decide which sound to use if not available.